Buick Electra: Third generation (1965–1970)

-All GM passenger vehicles received a major redesign in 1965 dominated by flowing "Coke bottle" lines and fastback roof profiles on its coupe models, and the 6 window-body style was eliminated.
-For 1965, Buick also changed its marketing strategy and offering the Electra 225 in two trim levels, base and Custom.
+All GM passenger vehicles received a major redesign in 1965, dominated by flowing "Coke bottle" lines and fastback roof profiles on its coupe models, and the six-window body style was eliminated.
+For 1965, Buick also changed its marketing strategy, offering the Electra 225 in two trim levels, base and Custom.
 Along with the new body came a new chassis with a full perimeter frame including side rails that replaced the previous "X" frame used since 1961.
-Engine offerings were unchanged from 1964 including the standard 325 hp 401 V8, and two versions of the larger 425 V8 that were rated at 340 hp with a four-barrel carburetor or 360 hp with two four barrels.
+Engine offerings were unchanged from 1964, including the standard 325 hp 401 V8, and two versions of the larger 425 V8 that were rated at 340 hp with a four-barrel carburetor or 360 hp with two four barrels.
 The three-speed Super Turbine 400 automatic transmission was standard equipment.
 A new body style introduced for 1965 was the thin-pillar 4-door sedan, which featured frameless window glass with a thin, chrome fixed "B" pillar.